-In order to operate the studio under the new COVID guidelines, we’ve made some important changes to how we’re doing things.
+We’ve made some important changes to how we’re doing things related to COVID.
 Here’s the information you need to have:

 - Class sizes are limited to nine students.
 We’ve made big changes to the studio and increased the amount of space each student has to work in.
 We’ve also installed acrylic panels between work stations and flexshaft systems for every student to reduce shared tools and equipment.
 Plus, all demonstrations will take place using our camera and TV system, so you can see them in detail right from your seat!

-- Cover your beverages!
-Open containers cannot be used during workshops or events.
-Our coffee bar will still be available and you are welcome to bring your own beverages, but bring a covered container for anything you’d like to drink.
+- Cover your beverages.
+We recommend not using open containers during workshops or events.
+Our coffee bar is still available and you are welcome to bring your own beverages, but you are strongly encouraged to bring a covered container for anything you’d like to drink.

 - We’ll be taking your temperature.
 We have a contactless thermometer we’ll be using to check your temperature when you arrive each day, but we’re counting on you to stay home if you feel unwell or have any symptoms that might be illness-related.
 (We reserve the right to send you home if you appear to be symptomatic, in our sole discretion!)

-- Wipe down your area and your tools!
-We’ve set up the studio to minimize the tools and equipment you need to share with others, and to do our best to help you observe social distancing guidelines.
+- Wipe down your area and your tools.
+We’ve set up the studio to minimize the tools and equipment you need to share with others.
 You’ll have a dedicated spray bottle of disinfectant to use on your tools, work surfaces, and anything else you come in contact with, and we’re counting on everyone to be mindful of others while in the studio.

-If you are uncomfortable in any way with the risk of spending one or more days in close proximity with others, the most effective way to mitigate that risk is to stay home.
+We can’t wait to welcome you to the studio… but if you are uncomfortable in any way with the risk of spending one or more days in close proximity with others, the most effective way to mitigate that risk is to stay home!